Whirlpool (website)

 Whirlpool is an independent Australian website founded in 1998.
-Since then, it has grown significantly and has over 907,000 registered accounts.
+Since then, it has grown significantly and has over 931,623 registered accounts.
 Primarily a discussion forum, some extra functionality such as Broadband Choice was included, although this functionality has been removed from the site.

 History

-Whirlpool began as a community resource for users of Telstra's BigPond cable Internet service; the name Whirlpool was a parody of BigPond.
-However, it soon expanded to cover Optus' Optus@Home (now known as OptusNet) cable internet service, ADSL-based services, and other forms of broadband ISPs in Australia as they became available.
+Whirlpool began as a community resource for users of Telstra's BigPond cable Internet service, the name Whirlpool being a parody of BigPond.
+However, it soon expanded to cover Optus' Optus@Home (now known as OptusNet) cable internet service, ADSL-based services, and other forms of broadband ISPs in Australia, as they became available.

 2Clix controversy

 On 11 September 2007, it was announced that 2Clix Software was commencing legal action against Whirlpool founder Simon Wright for posts made by users in the Whirlpool forums that 2Clix claimed were "false and malicious".
-2Clix claimed it had lost approximately A$150,000 income per month between January and July 2007 and sued for this amount plus legal costs.
+2Clix claimed it had lost approximately A$150,000 income per month between January and July 2007 and sued for that amount plus legal costs.
 Whirlpool users responded immediately by sending PayPal donations to assist with the site's legal costs, with some users claiming they had sent donations exceeding A$1,000.
 The co-founder of PIPE Networks personally pledged a donation of A$10,000 towards the cause.

-On 19 September 2007, 2Clix' solicitors stated that they had received instructions to discontinue the case.
+On 19 September 2007, solicitors for 2Clix stated that they had received instructions to discontinue the case.
 2Clix entered voluntary liquidation in late 2007 and its director was subsequently declared bankrupt.

 Broadband Choice

 Broadband Choice allowed a user to find options available to them and to filter them by features such as price, speed and usage limits.
 In most cases, details about internet service providers (ISPs) and their plans were maintained by staff of each ISP, which were then editorially approved by Whirlpool.

-Broadband Choice was retired on 29 June 2015 with the link now redirecting to a page outlining their reasons for closure.
+Broadband Choice was retired on 29 June 2015 with the link redirecting to a page outlining the reasons for closure.

 Whirlpool forums

 The primary purpose of the forums is to provide a venue in which to discuss broadband and related areas (such as networking).
 Representatives from many Australian service providers, hardware vendors and merchants use Whirlpool as a strictly non-official support and communication channel.

 Whirlpool uses custom forum software.
 Some features present on other message boards such as signatures, avatars and in-line images are not provided.
 When threads and posts are deleted or moved, placeholders are left allowing users to see the alleged moderation that has occurred.
 This is different from other common forum software where deleted material may simply disappear from view.

 The forum also has areas for discussing more general topics, known as "lounges".
-Some of these are only available to long-standing or highly active members of the community.
+Some of them are only available to long-standing or highly active members of the community.